 * AcceptableReligiousTargets: This is a Buddhist story written at a time when Buddhism's old religious rival in China, Taoism, was falling out of favour.
-The novel makes some vague noises about interfaith respect and tolerance, and Lao Zi, the deified founder of the philosophy, is treated with respect (even if Wukong does outwit and humiliate him unusually often for someone of his stature), but it's still rare to find a Taoist priest in it who isn't both (a) a power-mad EvilSorcerer and (b) a man-eating demon disguised as a human.
+The novel makes some vague noises about interfaith respect and tolerance, and Lao Zi, the deified founder of the philosophy, is treated with respect (even if Wukong does outwit and humiliate him unusually often for someone of his stature), but it's still rare to find a Taoist priest in it who isn't both (a) a power-mad EvilSorcerer and (b) a man-eating demon disguised as a human, though many of their more-horrible deeds (carving out the hearts of ten thousand innocent children to make an immortality elixir comes to mind) were based on actual purported histories of the time.

 * CrazyAwesome: Many of the characters in the Tsai Chih Chung comic adaptation.